Analyzing BGC Partners (BGCP) and Its Competitors

 |2.41

-As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential upside of 0.75%.
-Given BGC Partners’ rivals stronger consensus rating and higher probable upside, analysts plainly believe BGC Partners has less favorable growth aspects than its rivals.
+As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential upside of 2.24%.
+Given BGC Partners’ peers stronger consensus rating and higher possible upside, analysts plainly believe BGC Partners has less favorable growth aspects than its peers.

-This table compares BGC Partners and its rivals’ net margins, return on equity and return on assets.

 45.7% of BGC Partners shares are held by institutional investors.
 Comparatively, 72.6% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are held by institutional investors.
-30.5% of BGC Partners shares are held by company insiders.
-Comparatively, 6.1% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.
+30.5% of BGC Partners shares are held by insiders.
+Comparatively, 6.1% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are held by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.

 Dividends